Induaditya3/fiddling/daysOfC/README.md

 It acts as a reference for available data structures and functions.
 One of the advantages of using header files is that we can use functions inside implementation of other functions without worrying over whether we defined helper functions earlier than where we use it.

-To check for memory leaks, run `valgrind ./prog`.

 As opposed to header files, source files *.c* only contain program logic and implementation of algorithms.

 ## Keywords

-`const` in front of avriable means that that variable cannot be modified after first assignment.
+`const` in front of a variable means that that variable cannot be modified after first assignment.
 It makes a variable read-only.

 `#include "library_name"` means that *library_name* is written by us and compiler should look for it in the current directory (or we full realtive or absolute path).
 As opposed to `#include <library_name>` which is generally found in location specified in system **PATH** variable.